Best J.P. Morgan Mutual Funds Overview

 PepsiCo Inc

-The fund’s gross expense ratio is 0.88% and its net expense ratio is 0.85%.
-This ongoing fee may not be the only cost to invest in the fund, as there is a standard front-end load of 5.25% on paper, though it’s waived at J.P.
+The fund’s gross expense ratio is 0.84%, and the net expense ratio is also 0.84%.
+This management fee is not the only possible cost.
+The fund has an official front-end load of 5.25%, although this charge is waived for trades placed through J.P.
 Morgan Investing.

-In general, the fund maintains moderate sensitivity to interest-rate shifts and sticks with mostly investment-grade securities.
-These holdings may include corporate, agency, sovereign, or mortgage-backed bonds.
-PGBOX manages more than $40 billion in total.
+The portfolio has moderate sensitivity to changes in interest rates and consists primarily of investment-grade bonds.
+These securities include corporate, agency, sovereign, and mortgage-backed bonds.
+PGBOX currently holds more than $53 billion in assets.

 Find a Financial Advisor